 Take a trip aboard the John Varley, the Chesterfield Canal Trust's trip boat.
 Public trips run every Sunday afternoon from the visitor centre between Easter and October or you could try one of the special summertime evening sailings.
 Santa sailings run every weekend through December.

 Responsible anglers are welcome to fish from one of the 100 built platforms along the canal.
-Day tickets can be bought from the visitor centre or the bailiff on the bank.
-Williamthorpe Angling Club manages angling along the canal.

 The canal is a popular location for geocaching.
 The geocaching website has information about finding caches.
 If you want to place a cache please see the request form and guidelines attached to this page.

 Kingfishers, water voles, grass snakes and much, much more make their home in and around the canal and trail.
 Take a moment to sit, watch and listen, then pop back and tell us what you've seen.